-- (1) It is based on 27,487,676,065 ordinary shares of the Company issued and outstanding as at December 31, 2011. - (2) All such shares are held by Datang Holdings (Hongkong) Investment Company Limited which is a wholly-owned subsidiary of Datang Telecom Technology & Industry Holdings Co., Ltd. - (3) All such shares are held by SIIC Treasury (B.V.I.)
+- (1) It is based on 27,487,676,065 ordinary shares of the Company issued and outstanding as at December 31, 2011. - (2) All such shares are held by Datang Holdings (Hongkong) Investment Company Limited which is a wholly-owned subsidiary of Datang Telecom Technology & Industry Holdings Co., Ltd.. - (3) All such shares are held by SIIC Treasury (B.V.I.)
 Limited which is a wholly-owned subsidiary of SIIC. - (4) All such shares are held by S.I.
 Technology Production Holdings Limited ("SITPHL") which is an indirect wholly-owned subsidiary of SIIC.
-SITPHL is a wholly-owned subsidiary of Shanghai Industrial Financial Holdings Limited ("SIFHL").
+SITPHL is a wholly-owned subsidiary of Shanghai Industrial Financial (Holdings) Company Limited ("SIFHCL") which in turn is a wholly-owned subsidiary of Shanghai Industrial Financial Holdings Limited ("SIFHL").
 By virtue of the SFO, SIIC and its subsidiaries, SIFHCL and SIFHL are deemed to be interested in the 1,833,269,340 Shares held by SITPHL.
 As at December 31, 2011, the Company's Director, Mr. Zhou Jie, is an executive director and the executive vice president of SIIC.
-He is also an executive director and the executive dire
+He is also an executive director and the executive deputy CEO of Shanghai Industrial Holdings Limited.
+It is the Company's understanding that voting and investment control over the Shares beneficially owned by SIIC are maintained by the board of directors of SIIC.

-- (5) All such ordinary shares are held by TSMC - (6) This represents the warrant held by TSMC to subscribe, in aggregate, up to 833,810,415 ordinary shares, subject to adjustment, at an exercise price of HK\$1.30 per share, as recorded in the register kept by the Company under section 336 of the SFO.
+- (5) All such ordinary shares are held by TSMC. - (6) This represents the warrant held by TSMC to subscribe, in aggregate, up to 833,810,415 ordinary shares, subject to adjustment, at an exercise price of HK\$1.30 per share, as recorded in the register kept by the Company under section 336 of the SFO.
 As at the date of this annual report, no portion of this warrant has been exercised.